ClassiCube/ClassiCube/readme.md

 * Lightweight, minimal memory usage compared to original Minecraft Classic
 * Much better performance than original Minecraft Classic
 * Works with effectively all graphics cards that support OpenGL or Direct3D 9
+* Runs on Windows, macOS, Linux, Android, iOS, and in a web browser
+* Also runs on OpenBSD, FreeBSD, NetBSD, Solaris, Haiku, IRIX, SerenityOS
+* Although still work in progresses, also runs on various consoles

 #### What ClassiCube isn't
 * It does not work with Minecraft Java or Bedrock edition servers